Kaposi Sarcoma: Introduction

-To help you understand what is happening when you have cancer, it helps to know how your body works normally.
+Cancer is when cells in the body change and grow out of control.
 Your body is made up of tiny building blocks called cells.
-Healthy cells grow and multiply when the body needs them, and die out when the body does not need them.
+Normal cells grow when your body needs them, and die when your body does not need them any longer.

-The lesions can be deforming, but are not usually life-threatening.
+KS forms as purple, brown, or red patches just under the skin, in mucous membranes (like the inside of the nose, mouth, or anus), or in internal organs.
+These patches are called lesions.
+KS lesions can be deforming, but they are not usually life-threatening.
 In most cases, the lesions cause no symptoms.
 Sometimes, though, the lesions can cause pain or swelling of the skin.
-When KS involves the liver, lungs, digestive system, or lymph nodes, other symptoms can develop.
+When KS involves organs such as the liver, lungs, digestive system, or lymph nodes, other symptoms can develop.
 For example, KS tumors in the lungs can cause breathing problems.

 KS is linked to infection with human herpes virus 8 (HHV-8), also known as the Kaposi sarcoma-associated herpes virus (KSHV).
 This virus can cause certain types of cells to grow out of control, which might lead to cancer.
 However, most people infected with HHV-8 do not develop KS.
 KS appears most often in people infected with HHV-8 who also have a weakened immune system.

 What are the types of Kaposi sarcoma?